cs123tas/labs/C++ Intro Lab/README.md

 ```cpp
 increment(&(sqr->sideLength), 5);
 ```
-Then uncomment the statements that print out the the area of `sqr`.
+Then uncomment the statements that print out the area of `sqr`.

 Go down to the bottom main function and uncomment out the `smartPointers()` call.
 If you have done everything correctly, you should see the output:
 ```